openstack/watcher-specs/specs/newton/implemented/configurable-weights-default-planner.rst

 Work Items
 ----------
-* Replace the the storage of the weights in the default planner
+* Replace the storage of the weights in the default planner
 * Update the documentation
 * add unit tests